pestrela/music/traktor/README.md

 ## Is the DDJ-1000SRT also mappable to Traktor?

-### UPDATE:
+### UPDATE 25 Oct 2019:

-I've now tested my SZ map to the SRT.
-It worked surprisingly well.
+I've now tested my SZ map to the SRT in a shop.
+It worked surprisingly well!
 See below for the notes.

 * Jog screens are NOT supported.
 This is because they are not documented on the Pioneer MIDI map file
   * https://github.com/pestrela/music_scripts/blob/master/ddj/1%20MIDI%20codes/DDJ-1000SRT%20-%20MIDI%20Messages.pdf
-* Please put your jog weight to “heavy”
-  * This will significantly improve scratching and jogFX
-* Audio device in external mode.
-  * This means that ALL the pioneer effects (both colorFX and beatFX work for USB sources
+* Audio device runs very well in external mode.
+This means that ALL the pioneer effects (both colorFX and beatFX work for USB sources
-  * See next slides for config
+* Please put your jog weight to “heavy”.
+This will significantly improve scratching and jogFX.
 * Please avoid VINYL OFF mode.
 The TSI disables jog touch in this case, but the jog loses resolution compared to VINYL ON mode
 * Beatjump buttons added.
 Please use shift+IN/OUT to configure the loop size (=jump size)
 * BeatFX ON/OFF is now for pioneer beatFX only